lukas-lansky/InterfaceSplittingFacility/README.md

     Component.For<IBig>().ImplementedAsSplittedInterfaceBy<IBig, ISmall1, ISmall2, ISmall3>()

 This solution has an obvious problem: if you add a new method into IBig, it won't be aparent that it's not managed by any splitted interface.
-When you call method that is not part of any splitted interface, runtime exception is thrown.
+When you call a method that is not a part of any splitted interface, NotImplementedException is thrown.

 ## Thanks